ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 The chunks are served in batches (ordered by timestamp) and they cover contiguous ranges.

 The downstream peers coordinate their syncing by requesting ranges from the upstream with the help of the "interval store" - to keep track of which ranges are left to be syncronized.

+// TODO explain how the gaps appear in between disconnects, two time stretches, history and live, two things to catch up (live/past)

 The point of the interval based approach is to cover those gaps that inevitably arise in between syncing sessions.